 One note of caution on asset allocation and bonds: be careful about “reaching for yield,” or taking risks that aren’t commensurate with the yield you’re reaching for.
 With outsize yields, there’s often a higher probability of default or some other credit event that could materially impact the bond or bond fund.

 Asset allocation and portfolio diversification aren’t just about owning stocks and bonds.
 You can often find opportunities as the market evolves to snap up assets that are relatively cheap or sell assets that may have gotten expensive.
 If assets in other parts of the world are trading at lower valuations than in the United States, you might want to look at those opportunities.

 Real estate assets are available outside of buying actual property.
 For example, consider looking at publicly traded Real Estate Investment Trusts (REITs).
-Crude oil, gold, and other commodities can be accessed through futures contracts and certain exchange-traded funds (ETFs).
-Like REITs, these trade on exchanges like shares of stock.

 Asset allocation and long-term investing requires, among other things, a point of view, or many points of view.
 When you take a point of view, it’s got to be relative to something.
 Some behaviors are advantageous to a long-term investing plan, particularly discipline.

 Discipline is essential for a relative allocation mindset.
 You’re already looking for opportunities and keeping close tabs on market conditions.
 Watch for periods of extreme emotion and volatility and try to avoid letting those conditions distract you from your plans.
 When people are greedy, you become fearful, and vice versa.